jwrunge/switchmenu/README.md

 [Submenus / Nested Menus with Reset Example](https://jsfiddle.net/jwrunge/gd47y1eb/)

+### The currently_switching Flag
+The SwitchMenu plugin defines a flag variable called `currently_switching`, which is set to true when a screen switch starts and back to false when the switch ends.

 ### Manual Switching
-You can manually switch screens and screen classes in and out of view by calling `.switchin(element_in, element_out)` on a SwitchMenu object.
-Likewise, a generic `switchin()` function taking the same parameters comes bundled with SwitchMenu, but can be called without creating a SwitchMenu object.
-Both functions can switch any element out for any other, even when calling a SwitchMenu object's member `switchin()` function; the only difference between the two is that the generic function will not alter browser history.
+You can manually switch screens and screen classes in and out of view by calling `switchin(element_in, element_out)`.
+This can switch any element out for any other, despite how your SwitchMenu objects are set up.
+The only limitation of calling `switchin()` is that it will not alter browser history unless you explicitly call `set_state()`.

 [Manual Switching Example](https://jsfiddle.net/jwrunge/8u3smmkk/)